 We record accounts receivable for all amounts billed and not collected.
 Generally, we do not charge interest on outstanding accounts receivable; however, from time to time we may believe it necessary to charge interest on a case by case basis.
 Additionally, we provide an allowance for doubtful accounts for specific accounts receivable where collection is considered doubtful as well as for general unknown collection issues based on historical trends.
 Accounts receivable not determined to be collectible are written off as deemed necessary in the period such determination is made.
 As is common in our industry, some of these receivables are in litigation or require us to exercise our contractual lien rights in order to collect.
-These receivables are primarily associated with a few branches within our Commercial & Industrial segment.
-Certain other receivables are slow-pay in nature and require us to exercise our contractual or lien rights.
-Our allowance for doubtful accounts at September 30, 2018 and 2017 was \$868 and \$650, respectively.
-We believe that our allowance for doubtful accounts is sufficient to cover uncollectible receivables as of September 30, 2018.
+Our allowance for doubtful accounts at September 30, 2019 and 2018 was \$1,184 and \$868, respectively.
+We believe that our allowance for doubtful accounts is sufficient to cover uncollectible receivables as of September 30, 2019.